 Founded in 1797, Hartwick College is one of the most historic institutions of higher education in the United States.
 From a beautiful hillside location in the foothills of the Catskill Mountains in New York, Hartwick’s campus offers a view to behold, especially during the transition from summer to fall when leaf foliage turns yellow/gold.

 Hartwick College offers 35 majors, 38 minors, four pre-professional programs, and five cooperative programs.
-Students in Northeast Semester at Hartwick may choose from many classes offered to our degree-seeking students and will enroll in these classes alongside Hartwick students.
+Students in Northeast Experience at Hartwick may choose from many classes offered to our degree-seeking students and will enroll in these classes alongside Hartwick students.
 With an average class size of 16, students learn in small groups and build personal relationships with Hartwick’s world class faculty.

 Excursions and Activities